phorton1/Arduino-theClock3/docs/build.md

     - epoxy glue the coils into the box
 	- epoxy glue LED lenses into the box
 	- hot glue the LEDs into the box
-	- screw the PCB and secondary micro-usb module into the box
+	- screw the PCB into the box
 	- epoxy glue the *magnets* into the **pendulum** and assemble it
 	- epoxy glue the *magnets* into the **magnetic spring**
 - [Final Assembly](assembly.md) includes: